 Bead Embroidery on Paper

-One of the original bead embroidery foundations is paper products such as card stock, index cards and poster board.
+Some of the original bead embroidery foundations are paper products, such as card stock, index cards and poster board.
 Older bead embroidery books and patterns often specify this type of foundation.

 However, there are several negatives with a card stock foundation.
-They don't hold up well over time and can disintegrate if the become wet.
-They are also not suitable for very dense stitched projects where the stitches may be close together causing the paper area between stitches to rip.
+They don't hold up well over time and can disintegrate if they become wet.
+They are also not suitable for very dense stitched projects where the stitches may be close together, causing the paper area between stitches to rip.
 This is especially true with backstitch bead embroidery, one of the most popular bead embroidery stitches.

 The best types of bead embroidery projects to do on card stock have beads that are loosely spaced apart and are used in greeting cards or other decorative (not wearable) uses.Continue to 2 of 6 below.